erickcestari/SimpleChessJavaScript/README.md

 # SimpleChessJavaSricpt
-A chess wich can run in a web page! https://erickcestari.github.io/SimpleChessJavaSricpt/
+A chess wich can run in a web page! <br>
+https://erickcestari.github.io/SimpleChessJavaSricpt/
 ## enjoy ♟️